On this page:

 Note: The criminal history record check that is conducted through the lodgement of an application is for a Victorian licence or registration administered under the licensing and registration provisions of the business licensing Acts covered by section 6 of the Business Licensing Authority Act 1998 (VIC).

-Applicants and each person associated with an application must:
+If you cannot complete online identification, applicants and each person associated with an application must:

 - fill in and sign the Consent to national criminal history and other record checks form